-The Sony CT800 is a sub-par sounding soundbar that doesn’t perform well for most uses.
+The Sony HT-CT800 is a sub-par sounding soundbar that doesn’t perform well for most uses.
 Its sound profile is noticeably bright and lacks a lot of bass, even if this 2.1 setup has a wireless subwoofer.
-It can get decently loud but you’ll get audible compression artifacts, especially in the bass range.
-There's also rattles coming from the sub when listening to it at a normal listening volume, which becomes even worse at a higher volume.
-On the upside, its angled design helps widen the vertical size of the soundstage and it is very well-built.
-It also has great connectivity option; wired and wireless.
-Nevertheless, the HT-CT800 doesn’t have a great sound and overall offers sub-par performance.
+It can get decently loud, but you’ll get audible compression artifacts, especially in the bass range.
+There are also rattles coming from the sub when listening to it at a normal listening volume, which becomes even worse at a higher volume.
+On the upside, its angled design helps widen the vertical size of the soundstage and it's very well-built.
+It also has great connectivity options, both wired and wireless.

-The bar is pretty wide.
-It might not fit between legs of some 55-inch TV stands, but will be fine to use with TVs with wide stands.
+The Sony HTCT800 is pretty wide.
+It might not fit between legs of some 55-inch TV stands, but it'll be fine to use with TVs with wide stands.
 It can also easily be put in front of TVs that have a middle stand.
 The bar isn’t too high, which means it won’t cover the bottom of your screen, unless you have a TV that sits directly on the table like the Sony A9G.

 This subwoofer takes up about the same space as an average desktop computer.
 It isn’t too big, so you’ll be able to fit in on the side of the furniture, whether it’s with your TV stand or couch.

 This soundbar setup doesn’t have satellites.